 - Next, adjust your reloading period from the Adjust Reloading Time section.

-- Finally, toggle on the Enable Reloader for this tab option at the bottom to get the extension working.
+- Finally, toggle the Enable Reloader for this tab option at the bottom to get the extension working.

 This will activate the Tab Reloader extension for your current tab if you wish to auto-refresh another tab, head over to that tab and repeat steps 4 to 6.